 If you only ever eat cucumbers raw or pickled, you aren't using the vegetable to its full potential.
 Salting and lightly cooking cucumbers tenderizes them, turning their crunch into a meaty bite.
 One of our favorite ways to cook cucumbers is in this easy stir-fry, seasoned with marinated ground pork, soy sauce, and sesame oil.

-Jaeyook Kimchi Bokum (Korean Spicy Marinated Pork With Chilies and Kimchi)
+Jaeyook Kimchi Bokum (Korean Spicy Marinated Pork With Chiles and Kimchi)

 They don't always get as much attention as the noodles, stews, or barbecue, but stir-fries are a major part of Korean cuisine.
-If you need an introduction to Korean stir-fries, try this spicy-sweet dish made with pork shoulder marinated in gochujang (Korean chili paste) and gochugaru (Korean dried-chili powder).
+If you need an introduction to Korean stir-fries, try this spicy-sweet dish made with pork shoulder marinated in gochujang (Korean chile paste) and gochugaru (Korean dried-chile powder).

 Stir-Fried Sweet-and-Sour Pork

 Water-velveting isn't just for chicken—you can use it to give the same silky texture to pork loin.
 That's how we start our take on sweet-and-sour pork, adding onion, bell pepper, and canned pineapple to complete the stir-fry.
 We use pineapple juice in the sauce, but balance it out with acidic rice vinegar and aromatic sesame oil.

 The history of Singapore noodles is unclear—they probably aren't actually Singaporean—but we are confident about how to make the tastiest version.
 Most of the seasoning comes from curry powder, which we add to the noodles and vegetables separately so that everything turns out perfectly spiced.